Where to live at university: The complete guide

 Private halls are basically the same as uni halls, except they're provided by an independent company rather than your university.

 They're tailor-made student living complexes, and they're becoming more and more popular.
-These days, private halls often come with onsite gyms, flat-screen TVs in bedrooms and other great features.
-However, bear in mind that the more luxuries a flat has, the more expensive it tends to be.
+Private halls often come with onsite gyms, flat-screen TVs in bedrooms and other great features.
+Just keep in mind that the more luxuries a flat has, the more expensive it tends to be.

 You'll often find them in big cities with several universities.
 And you can expect the same set up as uni halls, with flats consisting of private rooms and communal kitchens and living areas.